 Instead, we can introduce an interface that every report class implements.
 By

-using interfaces, we don’t need to touch ReportGenerator
+using interfaces, we don’t need to touch ReportGenerator when adding new

 report types.
-We just pass the Report
+We just pass the Report which we want to generate.

 interface Report {